Thermodynamics of ${P}$-${V}$ criticality in $d$-dimensional AdS black holes surrounded by a perfect fluid in Rastall theory: -dimensional AdS black holes spacetime surrounded by an anisotropic quintessence field

-The non-conservation of EMT in the strong gravity regime as proposed by Rastall \cite{Rastall:1973nw, Rastall:1976uh} leads to the choice that $T^{\mu\nu}{_{;\mu}}=\lambda\;R{^{;\nu}}$, where $R$ is the Ricciscalar and $\lambda$ is the Rastall parameter.
-This assumption leads to modify the Einstein's field equations which can be written as
+The non-conservation of EMT in the strong gravity regime, as proposed by Rastall \cite{Rastall:1973nw, Rastall:1976uh}, leads to the relation $T^{\mu\nu}{_{;\mu}}=\lambda\; R{^{;\nu}}$, where $R$ is the Ricci scalar and $\lambda$ is the Rastall parameter amounting for the potential deviation from standard GR.
+This assumption results in modifications to Einstein's field equations, which can be written as follows

-where $\kappa$ is a coupling constant related to the Newton's gravitational constant.
-If one includes the negative cosmological constant $\Lambda$, the field equations (\ref{EFEs}) can be recast as
+where $\kappa$ is a coupling constant related to the Newton's gravitational constant, $G_N$, via $\kappa=8\pi G_N$.
+If we include the negative cosmological constant $\Lambda$, the field equations (\ref{EFEs}) can be rewritten as

 The trace of the Eq.~(\ref{EFE1s}) leads to have the following form